 transfer to new scenes

-there are lots of reasons why you would want to use both live's arrangement & session views as they each have their own advantages. moving clips into arrangement mode is a fairly straightforward process, but it can be a drag to cut & drag clips out of arrangement view. you need not fret, however - there's a really fast way to do this via the loop bracket.
+There are lots of reasons why you would want to use both Live's arrangement & session views as they each have unique advantages.
+Moving clips into arrangement mode is a fairly straightforward process, but it can be a drag to cut & drag clips out of arrangement view.
+You need not fret, however - there's a really fast way to do this via the loop bracket.

-recording with multiple mics & multitracking are time-tested studio techniques, but it would be far too much a pain to adjust the transients of multiple clips if the timing is a bit off on the whole part. when I first started producing, I would normally wait until the mix of my track was finished before I bounced down my drums to a single track & adjust the timing then. while it was difficult to consider how the mix would sound when the mistakes were corrected, I felt it was worth it to have the freedom to process the individual microphones. as it happens, you don't need to make that compromise with multi-clip warping.
+Recording with multiple mics & multitracking are essential studio techniques, but it would be far too much a pain to adjust the transients of multiple clips if the timing is a bit off on the whole part.
+When I first started producing, I would normally wait until the mix of my track was finished before I bounced down my drums to a single track & adjust the timing then.
+While it was difficult to consider how the mix would sound when the mistakes were corrected, I felt it was worth it to have the freedom to process the individual microphones for as long as possible.
+As it happens, you don't need to make that compromise with multi-clip warping.

 copy value to siblings

-when working with chains & grouped devices, you might find yourself adjusting the same parameters in the same or similar way multiple times. for example, if you raise the release of an oscillator's envelope, you may want to make the same release on the envelope of a layered synth to match those times. if you're working with ableton devices, you can do this in a snap via the context menu option "copy value to siblings". this will allow you to copy the values of grouped native instruments & effects, operator's oscillators, drum racks, & more.
+When working with chains & grouped devices, you might find yourself adjusting the same parameters in the same or similar way multiple times.
+For example, if you raise the release of an oscillator's envelope, you may want to make the same release on the envelope of a layered synth to match those times.
+If you're working with Ableton native devices, you can do this in a snap via the context menu option "copy value to siblings".
+This will allow you to copy the values of grouped native instruments & effects, operator's oscillators, drum racks, & more.

-if you find "copy value to siblings" valuable, you'll definitely want to take advantage of "map to all siblings." with a single option in the context menu, you can map the same parameter in every parallel device in your group to the same macro knob.
+If you find "copy value to siblings" valuable, you'll definitely want to take advantage of "map to all siblings" as well.
+With a single option in the context menu, you can map the same parameter in every parallel device in your group to the same macro knob.
 In a large drum rack, this could save hundreds of clicks opening, right clicking, & mapping the same value over and over again in the different pads.

 mac os x: /Users/[username]/Library/Preferences/Ableton/Live x.x.x/